petuum/autodist/docs/usage/tutorials/docker.md

 In this section, we will describe a way to set up passwordless SSH between docker containers in different machines.
 If your machines are already set up, you can go directly to the [Running on multiple machines](#Running-on-multiple-machines) section.

-This section describes a way to enable passwordless authentification between multiple docker environments in different machines.
-The idea is to create a shared private key across all containers and to allow this shared private key to access all machines.
+For passwordless authentication, the idea is to create a shared private key across all containers and to allow this shared private key to access all machines.

 Create the `SHARE_DIR` to hold the shared credentials